snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 If Sophie limits her time period to the month before the tax is repealed, this will leave her with a clean data series without this potential co-intervention.
 Proceeding with modeling (response C) is likely to result in a model that does not fit well due to the likely increase in sales after this second change.

+One might expect the carbon tax to impact all of the above groups more significantly than the remainder of the population.

+Remember that outcomes for an ITS analysis should be comparable between groups.
+As we have no information on the relative sizes of the two states under study, using any sort of total would be inappropriate

 * Setup data
 * Visually inspect the data